 Yes.
 If you ensure that the fitment of the sight allows it to mount on your bow you should be able to use it, however you won't be allowed to do so in competition.

-Some bow sights accept magnification lenses, 2x, 4x and 8x magnifications are common.
+They are rare and we don't cover any in this article but some bow sights can accept magnifying lenses.
+2x, 4x and 8x magnifications are common.
 You may find magnification helps with your accuracy.
 This can depend on your general eyesight.
 Adding over 4x magnification to a bow sight will mean that instead of seeing tiny pins you'll be lining up baseballs.

 The best hunting sight for you is really going to come down to personal preference and price.
 Take a look at the section above on the differences between multi-pin and single-pin bow sights.
 If you hunt from a tree-stand a pendulum may be the better choice.
 Hunting at dusk you're going to want illuminated pins.
 Our reviews below should help you identify some of the best of each available on the market today.